 When I started blogging full-time in March of 2016, my goal was to start making a full-time income in 12 months or less.
-Nine months later, I succeeded my goal.
+Nine months later, I succeeded in my goal.
 I reached 150k monthly page views and gained 10k subscribers in less than 9 months.
 I was on a roll and could not wait to keep growing my blog and income.
 I attribute my ability to grow in such a short amount of time to a course called Elite Blog Academy (EBA).

 But then, something unforeseen happened.

 My biggest social media traffic generator, Pinterest, made some huge changes in February of 2017.

 When March rolled around (exactly 12 months after starting my blogging journey), I could see my blog traffic was suffering significantly from the Pinterest algorithm changes.
 My traffic had decreased drastically (down to about 70k monthly page views) which contributed to a decrease in daily subscribers and income.

 I was getting discouraged and wondered if it was something I did or didn’t do.
 I was lucky enough to have grown my email list to lean on for income while my traffic suffered.
 But I was determined to get my traffic back.

 After doing some research and listening to others with the same issue in Facebook groups, I heard about Pinteresting Strategies, an ebook by Carly Campbell (who is also an EBA alumni) which seemed to be helping quite a few bloggers after the major Pinterest changes.
 Their biggest take away from Carly’s book was to manually pin instead of using a Pinterest scheduler like Tailwind or Boardbooster.